 Decision time, to replace the seal or not.
 If it’s worn you have to.
 If not, maybe you don’t.
 Try it.
 You don’t have that much to lose.

 The reason for the monumental decision is that replacing that seal is a real bitch!
 It literally has to be stretched over a big lump of metal on that piston.
 The first time I replaced the seal I was sure I was going to ruin it.
 I used a probe, like an ice pick, and levered it over the ridge much like you might mount a tire.

 The second time I had to do it, I made a tool.
 I have a small metal lathe so I made a tapered thimble that ramped to a larger diameter so I could slide the seal up the ramp and let it sort of snap into place in the groove.
 Perhaps Ed Korn has a tool for that job.

 There’s got to be a more elegant way to install that seal, but I haven’t thought of it yet.
 Perhaps some of you might have a tip to share.

 In any event, get the seal on, lubricate the rubber parts with brake fluid and put everything back together.
 I betcha it will work just fine.

-Now all this might sound like a lot of trouble when you could just buy an new master cylinder.
+Now all this might sound like a lot of trouble when you could just buy a new master cylinder.
 But new master cylinder bodies are really expensive so I decided it was worth it.
 Or more likely, I wasn’t going to admit defeat no matter how much work it took or tools it took to build.
 And I sure showed them, the guys who designed that master cylinder.

-Now that was a lot of talk for something that might not have been your problem in the first place.
+Now that was a lot of talk about something that might not have been your problem in the first place.

 This 2005 thread is related, so I just added it to this article.